D-Tony2020/Interactive-Lab-Hub/Lab 1/README.md

 ![Costume 2](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Images/Costume_2.JPG)
 ![AI Image](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Images/AI_Image.jpg)

-_**AI Usage:** AI Image generated using ChatGPT (Dall-E).
-All original artifacts preserved._
+<mark> _**AI Usage:** AI Image generated using ChatGPT (Dall-E).
+All original artifacts preserved._ </mark>

-_**Original Prompt:** "Create an image of a firefly inspired wearable device that glows and can be worn by people on their arm.
+<mark> _**Original Prompt:** "Create an image of a firefly inspired wearable device that glows and can be worn by people on their arm.
 The design should be minimalistic and apple-inspired.
-It will be worn around the bicep."_
+It will be worn around the bicep."_ </mark>

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

-The original form factor drew inspiration from fireflies, which use bioluminescence to socially interact with their kind.
+<mark> The original form factor drew inspiration from fireflies, which use bioluminescence to socially interact with their kind.
 The costume needed to conform to the rectangular oblong shape of the iPhone, necessitating a shell-like design.
 Since the device would be wearable, we also explored alternative forms that could be attached to the body, such as an arm band, wrist band, and necklace, as shown in the sketches.
-The wearable needed to be prominently worn and displayed, so that the light could be seen both by the wearer (i.e. user) and the observer (i.e. partner) that it would correspond to.
+The wearable needed to be prominently worn and displayed, so that the light could be seen both by the wearer (i.e. user) and the observer (i.e. partner) that it would correspond to. </mark>

 ![Inspiration 1](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Process/Inspiration_1.jpg)
 ![Inspiration 2](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Process/Inspiration_2.jpg)

-_**Image Source:** Eastern firefly (Photinus pyralis) flying at late evening (Georgia, USA).
+<mark> _**Image Source:** Eastern firefly (Photinus pyralis) flying at late evening (Georgia, USA).
 By Ivan Kuzmin.
-(Adobe Stock Cornell License)_
+(Adobe Stock Cornell License)_ </mark>

 ## Part F. Record